Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 QB Lamar Jackson, Baltimore Ravens, 238.5 passing yards - Under (1.76x)

-Jackson has gone under 238 yards in three of the four games he has played in.
+In three of his last four games, Jackson has gone under 238 yards.
 In a 37-20 loss at Kansas City on Sept.
 28, he threw for 147 yards and one touchdown with one interception.
 The SportsLine model projects 190.8 yards passing, giving this a 5 out of 5 rating.
 Pick it at Sleeper:

 RB De'Von Achane, Miami Dolphins, 63.5 rushing yards - More (1.77x)

-Achane has rushed for 67 or more yards in each of the past three games.
+In each of the past three games, Achane has rushed for 67 or more yards.
 In Sunday's win over the Falcons, he carried 18 times for 67 yards.
 The model projects Achane will have 79.3 yards rushing, giving this a 4.5 out of 5 rating.

 TE Mark Andrews, Baltimore Ravens, 2.5 receptions - More (1.56x)

-Andrews has had three or more receptions in four of the past five games.
+Andrews has been a weapon on offense.
+He has had three or more receptions in four of the past five games.
 In Sunday's 30-16 win over the Chicago Bears, he had three receptions for 34 yards.
 The model projects 2.6 receptions.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 4.28x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 43-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.